What is CPA (Certified Public Accountant)?

 The entry-level qualification for the ACCA is much lower than that of the CPA as the minimum requirements for the qualification are as follows.

 Two A-Levels and three GCSEs (or their equivalent).
 These need to be in five separate subjects, including English and Maths.
-You can decide to do ACCA right after 10th, graduation is not really a necessity here.
-Another notable information is that if you have a bachelor’s degree in the relevant subjects, you can certainly apply for exemption on the part of all the papers at the fundamental level.
-Apart from this, there would be certain documentations that need to be submitted to write the ACCA exam.
+You can decide to do ACCA right after the 10th, graduation is not really a necessity here.
+Another notable piece of information is that if you have a bachelor’s degree in the relevant subjects, you can certainly apply for exemption on the part of all the papers at the fundamental level.
+Apart from this, there would be certain documentation that needs to be submitted to write the ACCA exam.